How to Draw Near to God: 10 Ways

 God wants to revive me in my empty seasons, and he wants to revive you too.
 He wants you to search for him, and he promises you will find him.
 The secret is to search in the right places.

 God wants to revive me in my empty seasons, and he wants to revive you too.
-He wants you to search for him, and he promises you will find him. #findingGod Click To Tweet
+He wants you to search for him, and he promises you will find him. #findingGod Share on XLet’s look at 10 simple ways to draw near to God.

-1. We learn how to find God in his Word by staying.
+1. We learn how to draw near to God by committing to time in his Word.

 For many of us, a large part of the problem when it comes to our relationship with God’s Word is that we rush through reading.
 It’s one more item on the day’s list of thousands of things to do.